 Since these venues are located farther from downtown San Francisco, they tend to be less crowded and are visited mostly by locals—a welcome change from the highly packed tourist areas along the Embarcadero.
 After playing a few games, hop on BART toward the city for the next adventure.

-While the amazing experience of recording your own tracks in a private studio may be hard to beat, head to one of the city’s comedy clubs to finish the night on a high note.
+While the amazing experience of playing pool with your closest friends may be hard to beat, head to one of the city’s comedy clubs to finish the night on a high note.
 Whether you want to end up in North Beach, the Financial District, or Union Square, there is a comedy club for you.

 Go to Cobb’s Comedy Club to continue the star-studded theme of the night.
 Hosting performances by dozens of comedians who make regular appearances on television shows like The Tonight Show Starring Jimmy Fallon and The Late Show with Stephen Colbert—not to mention a few who have gone on to have their own comedy series—Cobb’s presents some of the finest talent in the industry.
 Founded in 1982, this 400-seat venue offers a full dinner menu along with its shows, though you may be laughing too hard to get anything down.
 With talents like Dana Carvey and Louis CK on the roster of prior performers, this club sure knows comedy.